-- Not finishing nursing entirely on one side, thus missing some of the high-fat-content breast milk, which affects the digestion of the milk
+- Not finishing breast-feeding entirely on one side, thus missing some of the high-fat-content breast milk, which affects the digestion of the milk

-- Protein hydrolysate formula (for babies with milk or soy allergy)
+- Protein hydrolysate formula, which is used for babies with milk or soy allergy

 - Lack of normal intestinal bacteria in breast-fed infants